Welcome to the web pages for the Village of Filby, Norfolk.

 This website aims to show who we are and some of what we are doing.

 References may also be included for the neighbouring parishes of Thrigby and Mautby as some activities overlap and people move around.

-We also have a sister site for Filby in Bloom which covers our 'in bloom' activities.
-It will merit regular visits in the coming year as we go forward, especially as it has been announced that the village has again been nominated for the Britain in Bloom in Bloom Finals, 2012.
+We also have a revised sister site for Filby in Bloom which covers our 'in bloom' activities.
+It will merit regular visits in the coming year as we go forward.

 However, by far the most up to date news is to be found on the Village Voice page.

 As part of its contribution to the World War 1 Commemorations, Filby would like to acknowledge and remember those from Filby and those who have a connection with the village who served in both world wars and up to the present day.

 There will always be a lot of work to be done before this site is anyway near complete, in fact it will probably never be complete as we are generating material faster than I can put it up and the village continues to evolve, so you may find strange screens or links that have yet to be forged.
 Please visit regularly to see what has changed.